shivam091/unit_measurements/units.md

 **Notes:**
 1. Unit names suffixed with `*` support all [SI prefixes](README.md#support-for-si-decimal-prefixes).
-2. Primitive unit of the unit group is in _emphasis typeface_.
+2. Primitive unit of the unit group is in _emphasised typeface_.

 ## 1. Length/Distance